 The octahedron mobile gave extra opportunities for sister bonding and playtime, since Zoey loved to gently touch the mobile and make it move for Sophia.
 Sophia loved that, too!

 The Montessori Gobbi Mobile

-Because the Montessori Gobbi mobile is fairly short, I tried it with the wooden mobile holder because I wanted to use the music box that turns the mobile.
+Because the Montessori Gobbi mobile is fairly short, I tried it with the wooden mobile holder (no longer available) because I wanted to use the music box that turns the mobile.
 I knew that Zoey would love to share that experience with Sophia.
 When you wind up the music box, it plays the tune “Mozart’s Lullaby” and turns the attached mobile.

 As I anticipated, it’s been a wonderful experience for Zoey to wind up the music box for Sophia.
 Sophia is delighted by both the sound and the movement.

 This photo is from when Sophia is 10 weeks old, but you can see the absolute delight she has in the Montessori Gobbi mobile.